ISET/iset3d-v3/README.md

 *   Begin with a set of PBRT files that define the scene.
 We typically create scenes via the PBRT export tool from Cinema4D or more recently Blender.

-(We have also built an extensive set of special tools to create complex automotive scenes.
-They require Flywheel and scitran)
+We have also built special tools to create complex automotive scenes.

 Then a typical workflow might be: